johbenrivcar/zr_Timers/ReadMe.md

 * Events emitted by ZR Timer objects can be monitored in any workbook or class module.
 Events use the vba **WithEvents** syntax which ensures compile-time validation.
 Multiple handlers can be defined for events emitted by a single Timer object.
 * ZR Timer implements event queue management which means efficient event generation, regardless of how many Timer objects are created.
 This reduces overhead and ensures orderly execution of event handling functions.

+**Questions?**

+If you have any problems or questions please email me on jbrc@tigersoftware.co.uk

 ## Summary of features

 * Timers are created as vba objects.
 Events are handled by using **WithEvents** syntax.